-This program represents the projects within Ventura County relating to the Commission's rail programs providing a safe and reliable transit alternative.
+The Rail Program represents the projects within Ventura County relating to the Commission's rail programs providing a safe and reliable rail (Metrolink and Amtrack) alternative.
 This program ensures Ventura residents have a broad spectrum of mobility choices.
-VCTC works in partnership with sister agencies to provide regional rail services going far beyond those areas served by bus.
+VCTC works in partnership with sister agencies to provide regional rail services going far beyond those areas served by bus and to increase rail service and ridership where possible.
 This Program also includes VCTC's efforts to preserve the right-of-way for future rail service while providing active transportation opportunities through a recreational multi-use path.
-The program consists of three budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+This program consists of three budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$14,811,796, the Rail Program is 19% of the budget and includes three project tasks.
-Major changes to the Program budget tasks include an increase to the Metrolink Commuter Rail budget of approximately \$1.1 million largely due to the increase in operational costs.
-The Santa Paula Branch Line budget decreased approximately \$0.7 million due to the anticipated capital and operational costs that will be covered by the new operator.
+At \$14,812,796, the Rail Program is 18% of the budget and includes three project tasks.
+Major changes to the Program budget tasks include an increase to the Metrolink Commuter Rail budget of approximately \$1.1 million largely due to the increase in operational costs that were largely funded directly to SCRRA with CARES funding last fiscal year.
+The Santa Paula Branch Line budget decreased approximately \$0.8 million due to the anticipated capital and operational costs that will be shared by the new operator.
+Capital expenditures funded with LTF, STA, SGR and Proposition 1B funds are found within the Metrolink task at \$9.2 million.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 12 - Rail Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 15 - Rail Program Budget Tasks, is a listing of the individual tasks within this program.